Guy Carleton, 1st Baron Dorchester: Later career

 Carleton was promoted to major general on 25 May 1772.
-While he was in London, the Parliament passed the Quebec Act of 1774, based upon his recommendations.
+While he was in London, Parliament passed the Quebec Act 1774, based upon his recommendations.
 It determined how the province was to be administered and was part of a continuing effort to respect some French traditions while ensuring rights of citizens as understood by the Kingdom of Great Britain.

 Carleton and Maria returned to Quebec on 18 September 1774, where he began implementing the provisions of the act.
-While the clergy and the seigneurs (landowners) were happy with provisions favorable to them, British merchants and migrants from the Thirteen Colonies objected to a number of the provisions, which they thought were pro-Catholic.
+While the clergy and the seigneurs (petty gentry) were happy with provisions favourable to them, British merchants and migrants from the Thirteen Colonies objected to a number of the provisions, which they thought were pro-Catholic.
 They argued that only English-speaking Protestants should be able to vote or hold public office.
-Many of the habitants were unhappy with the provisions reinstating the tithe in support of the Catholic Church, as well as seigneurial obligations, such as the corvée (a labor requirement).
+Many of the habitants were unhappy with the provisions reinstating the tithe in support of the Catholic Church, as well as seigneurial obligations, such as the corvée (a labour requirement).

 In late 1774, the First Continental Congress sent letters to Montreal denouncing the Quebec Act for promoting Catholicism by allowing Catholics to hold civil service positions and reinstating the tithe.
 John Brown, an agent for the Boston Committee of Correspondence, arrived in Montreal in early 1775 as part of an effort to persuade citizens to send delegates to the Second Continental Congress, scheduled to meet in May 1775.
 Carleton, while aware of this activity, did nothing to prevent it, beyond discouraging publication of the Congressional letter in the province's only newspaper.